-We recorded loss of \$988,000 as our share in the collaboration under the Pfizer Agreement during the six months ended June 30, 2012 compared to loss of \$3.5 million for the six months ended June 30, 2011.
-The loss recorded is calculated as our 40% share of the loss generated during the period which was primarily the result of operational expenses relating to the launch of taliglucerase alfa in the United States, which expenses exceeded the net revenues from taliglucerase alfa recognized and recorded by Pfizer during the period.
-Our share in the loss generated during the six months ended June 30, 2011 was primarily the result of an allowance for sales return in connection with the August 2010 short-term supply agreement with the Brazilian Ministry of Health because the ministry requested that Pfizer consider the replacement of certain vials that might expire during 2012.
+We recorded revenue of \$678,000 as our share in net income from the collaboration under the Pfizer Agreement during the nine months ended September 30, 2012, compared to loss of \$3.7 million for the nine months ended September 30, 2011.
+Our share in the collaboration agreement recorded during the nine months ended September 30, 2012 represents our 40% share of the net income generated during the period, which was primarily the result of revenues generated by Pfizer in the United States and the resupply in Brazil, which exceeded the expenses during such period.
+Our share in the collaboration includes a loss generated during the nine months ended September 30, 2011 which resulted primarily from certain clinical-related expenses.
 Under the terms and conditions of the Pfizer Agreement, financial information of Pfizer's subsidiaries that operate outside the United States is included based on the fiscal year ending November 30, while financial information for the U.S. entity is included based on the fiscal year ending December 31.